 Efficient windows and doors are both a must-have if you’re hoping to cut costs on utility bills, and if you want a secure and safe place to live.
-Original windows may look beautiful, but they can be drafty, they may not lock properly or even worse, they may not open at all.
+Original windows may look beautiful, but they can be drafty, may not lock properly or even worse, they may not open at all.

 Problematic outdoor spaces

-Electrics and plumbing
+Electrical and plumbing

-9 must-ask questions for a home viewings
+9 must-ask questions for a home tours

 - What are the neighbors and the neighborhood like?
 No matter how perfect a house is, it’s crucial that you like the surrounding area.
 Whether you’re looking for a quiet and family-friendly area or somewhere vibrant with good nightlife, look into it.
 Property owners can have invaluable information about what life is like in that particular neighborhood.
 Our listings also have insights from locals to help you to understand different communities a little better.